Chic Bates: Managerial career

 Bates was appointed player manager of Shrewsbury Town in 1984 and retired from playing in 1985 taking up full-time management a position he would keep until November 1987.
 He again left Shrewsbury for Swindon Town becoming assistant manager to Lou Macari and Osvaldo Ardiles.
-When Macari was appointed manager of Stoke City in 1991 he appointed Bates as his assistant and the pair worked together at Stoke until October 1993 when they joined Celtic.
-A year later they returned to Stoke and after Macari left again in May 1997 Bates was surprisingly given the vacancy in the club's first season at the Britannia Stadium.
+When Macari was appointed manager of Stoke City in 1991, he appointed Bates as his assistant and the pair worked together at Stoke until October 1993 when they joined Celtic.
+A year later, they returned to Stoke and after Macari left again in May 1997, Bates was surprisingly given the vacancy in the club's first season at the Britannia Stadium.

 Whilst Bates was a useful and popular coach he was not thought to be a successful manager.
-Regardless to Bates' credit Stoke made a steady start to the 1997–98 season and by the end of October Stoke were in a play-off position.
+Regardless, to Bates's credit Stoke made a steady start to the 1997–98 season and by the end of October Stoke were in a play-off position.
 But results started to go wrong which hit rock bottom in January 1998 with a 7–0 defeat at home to Birmingham City.
 The result prompted ugly scenes at the final whistle as around 2,000 fans invaded the pitch and entered the directors box.
 Bates was sacked a week later.
 He moved back to Shrewsbury and became assistant manager filling in as caretaker on two occasions firstly in November 1999 and 22 October 2004 to 15 November 2004.

-Dementia
+Personal life and death

-In 2013 Bates was diagnosed with frontotemporal dementia and Alzheimers.
+In 2013, Bates was diagnosed with frontotemporal dementia and Alzheimer's disease.

+Bates died on 13 May 2025, at the age of 75, following complications of Alzheimer's and frontotemporal dementia.